-A Swan River wine cruise not only takes the worry of driving under the influence away, it gives you a taste of the Swan Valley wine region while allowing you to experience the tranquil Swan River on the way there and back.
+A Swan River wine cruise not only takes away the worry of driving under the influence, it gives you a taste of the Swan Valley wine region while allowing you to experience the tranquil Swan River on the way there and back.

 There are a number of guided Swan Valley wine tours, some of which involve taking a cruise in one direction and a bus in the other.
 The advantage of these is that they visit several wineries.
 Some also take in microbreweries and cider houses, as well as food producers.

 We liked the idea of travelling there and back by water and experiencing the river in both the morning and late afternoon light, so we opted instead for one of Captain Cook Cruises Swan River wine cruises instead.